-Fetching references to all the various proto classes required to use the API in Ruby can be verbose and requires you to have an intrinsic understanding of the API or frequently context-switch to reference the protos or documentation.
+Fetching references to proto classes when using the API requires that you either have an intrinsic understanding of the API or need to frequently look up the proto reference documentation for the exact path.

-The proto lookup util allows you to look up and create instances of services, operations, enumerations, and resources without needing to worry about API version numbers or long namespaces.
+The proto lookup util lets you look up and create instances of services, operations, enumerations, and resources without having to keep track of API version numbers and namespaces.

-When fetching a resource, service, or operation, an instance of that entity will be returned to you.
-When fetching an enumeration, a reference to the class will be returned without instantiation.
+When fetching a resource, service, or operation, an instance of that entity is returned.
+When fetching an enumeration, a reference to the class is returned, without instantiation.

-For enumerations, there is a shorthand you should use to bypass the need for looking up the enumeration protos.
+For enumerations, you can use a shortcut to bypass the need for looking up the enumeration protos.

 campaign.status = :PAUSED

-if you don't use this utility for any other use cases.
-There is extra
+don't use this utility for any other use cases.
+There is extra logic built into